FeatureBaseDB/www/content/docs/query-language.md

 **Description:**

 `SetRowAttrs` associates arbitrary key/value pairs with a row in a frame.
+Setting a value of `null`, without quotes, deletes an attribute.

 **Result Type:** null